History of Forest Schools

 - Increased self- confidence and self esteem

 - Fostering a sense of achievement and success.

 Our Forest School is on-site provision for all students.
 In forest school, students develop confidence and self-esteem through hands-on learning experiences in a woodland environment.
 Students take part in activities such as:

 - Fire lighting

 - Making a bivouac

-During the Forest School, students work on their Thrive targets and towards their Passport to Success skills and attributes.
+During forest schools, students work on their thrive targets and towards their passport to success skills and attributes.
 Students are supported to address their underlying emotional, social and behavioural issues with the eventual aim of returning all students to mainstream lessons full-time.